Medal.tv’s clipping service allows gamers to share the moments of their digital lives

 As online gaming becomes the new social forum for living out virtual lives, a new startup called Medal.tv has raised $3.5 million for its in-game clipping service to capture and share the Kodak moments and digital memories that are increasingly happening in places like Fortnite or Apex Legends.

 Digital worlds like Fortnite are now far more than just a massively multiplayer gaming space.
-They’re places where communities form, where social conversations happen, and where, increasingly, people are spending the bulk of their time online.
-They even host concerts — like the one from EDM artist, Marshmello, which drew (according to the DJ himself) roughly 10 million players onto the platform.
+They’re places where communities form, where social conversations happen and where, increasingly, people are spending the bulk of their time online.
+They even host concerts — like the one from EDM artist Marshmello, which drew (according to the DJ himself) roughly 10 million players onto the platform.

-While several services exist to provide clips of live streams from gamers who broadcast on platforms like Twitch, Medal.tv bills itself as the first to offer clipping services for the private games that more casual gamers play among friends and far flung strangers around the world.
+While several services exist to provide clips of live streams from gamers who broadcast on platforms like Twitch, Medal.tv bills itself as the first to offer clipping services for the private games that more casual gamers play among friends and far-flung strangers around the world.

 “Essentially the next generation is spending the same time inside games that we used to playing sports outside and things like that,” says Medal.tv’s co-founder and chief executive, Pim DeWitte.
 “It’s not possible to tell how far it will go.
 People will capture as many if not more moments for the reason that it’s simpler.”